open/close all folders

 - Evil Cannot Comprehend Good: He's shocked when the Straw Hats don't want to become immortal as he believes everyone is afraid of dying and wouldn't pass up the chance to live forever.

-- Killed Off for Real: He reappers during the travel up the Reverse Mountain, but gets knocked by Nami and falls in the sea where, considering that he can't swim, he probably drowned.
+- Killed Off for Real: He reappers during the travel up the Reverse Mountain having snuck on board the Merry Go attempting to get revenge for his defeat.
+But gets knocked off the railing by Nami and falls in the sea where, considering that he can't swim, he probably drowned.
 And even if he could swim, it wouldn't have made much of a difference : The currents of Reverse Mountain are known to be insanely fast, so he's boned anyway.

 - Razor Wind: The core of the powers granted by the Kama Kama fruit, sharp enough to slice through trees and rocks.
 Doesn't stop Luffy from enduring several of these at point blank during the final battle, though.

 - Too Dumb to Live: Of all the place to reveal himself to the Straw Hats to attack them, why would he should up on one of the railings of the ship?
 While it's going up the slope of a mountain?